-The Master of Education in Curriculum and Instruction is designed for professionals in K-12 settings who are seeking advanced study to enhance their teaching and leadership skills in the field of education.
-Candidates must have an undergraduate degree in education or hold a professional teaching certificate.
+The Master of Education (M.Ed.) in Curriculum and Instruction is designed for professionals in K-12 settings who are seeking advanced study to enhance their teaching and leadership skills in the field of education.
+Candidates must have an undergraduate degree in education or hold a professional or temporary teaching certificate.
 This program places emphasis on curriculum theory, pedagogy and innovation in education, advocacy, social dimensions of learning and research.

 M.Ed.
-Admission Requirements and Documents
+(C & I) Admission Requirements and Documents

 Transfer Credit Policy